Rule 1 (Rocket attacks against Israel)

-If there is any incident either in Israel or near its borders in which there are claims of Arab losses you should write a report with the following headline:
+If there is any incident either in Israel or near its borders in which there are claims of Arab casualties you must write a report with the following headline:

 - Syrian State Television